litvinova08/employee-creator/README.md

 - AWS CodeBuild gets failed when building a pipeline

 ## Future Goals
-- Add data validation on backend
+- Add data validation to the controller layer (EmployeeController.java)
 - Implement Schema Validation on frontend
-- fix an issue with AWS pipeline build.
+- Fix an issue with AWS pipeline build.
 Need to ensure that pom & yml are in located correctly
 - Refactor create and update employee functionality with axios
 - Update delete employee functionality with axios & ensure that the list of employees gets reloaded once an employee deleted
 - Add testing for both front-end and back-end.
 I will use JUnit for unit testing of the backend part, Enzyme for unit testing of the front-end part and e2e testing to ensuse that all components work together as required